-Among the many interesting things Fund of New York was increased by week, was my wife's mother on a biupwards of thirty cents this week.
-Our cycle.
+Among the many interesting things THE Washington Memorial Arch to be seen in Central Park, the past Fund of New York was increased by week, was my wife's mother on a biupwards of thirty cents this week.
+Our eycle.
 It was not her intention origgenerous millionaires have doubtless inally to enter into competition with the menagerie, but it's a frozen fact that the two hippopotami were noth-AFTER the Johnstown and other ing to her after she got fairly started.